Caroline Flack's death: Holly Willoughby reacts to 'utterly heartbreaking' news

 — Dani Dyer (@Dani_MasDyer) February 15, 2020

-Michelle Keegan urged people to be kind, writing: "Everyone is fighting their own battles.
-Be kind, life’s too short. ❤️ So sorry Caroline."
+Michelle Keegan urged people to be kind, as Caroline had previously done, writing: "Everyone is fighting their own battles.
+Be kind, life's too short. ❤️ So sorry Caroline."

 Absolutely devastating...Social media and articles online have given people the platform to abuse & hate other human beings that they don’t know...never seeing the damage their words cause.
 Everyone is fighting their own battles.
 Be kind, life’s too short. ❤️ So sorry Caroline x pic.twitter.com/K46Nh0S8OF